Limited functionality available

 As emerging technologies drive new business and service models, governments must rapidly create, modify, and enforce regulations.
 The preeminent issue is how to protect citizens and ensure fair markets while letting innovation and businesses flourish.

 Sweeping technological advancements are creating a sea change in today’s regulatory environment, posing significant challenges for regulators who strive to maintain a balance between fostering innovation, protecting consumers, and addressing the potential unintended consequences of disruption.

-Read more from the public sector collection
+Read more from the Government & public services collection

 Subscribe to receive related content

 Emerging technologies such as artificial intelligence (AI), machine learning, big data analytics, distributed ledger technology, and the Internet of Things (IoT) are creating new ways for consumers to interact—and disrupting traditional business models.
 It’s an era in which machines teach themselves to learn; autonomous vehicles communicate with one other and the transportation infrastructure; and smart devices respond to and anticipate consumer needs.

 In the wake of these developments, regulatory leaders are faced with a key challenge: how to best protect citizens, ensure fair markets, and enforce regulations, while allowing these new technologies and businesses to flourish?